hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_5/questions_and_answers/396_selections_from_the_math_diary.md

 places and assimilated their corruptions, and then introduced them into India.

-*Q*. — Is Mâyâ without beginning and end?
+*Q*. — Is Māyā without beginning and end?

 *A*. — Maya is eternal both ways, taken universally, as genus; but it is non-eternal individually.